jigglycrumb/react-workshop/slides/slides.md

 - It brings interactivity to the otherwise static web

 - It does that by listening to user actions,
-  manipulating the HTML tree and talking to backend servers
+  manipulating the DOM tree and talking to backend servers

 ---